nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

-TypeTask is an easy-to-use task manager which lets you schedule and manage your tasks simply with only a single line of command!
-With the efficacy of a calendar without its shortcomings, TypeTask lets you organise your to-dos with ease so you can focus on your actual tasks.
-TypeTask is especially good for you if:
+TypeTask is an easy-to-use task manager which lets you schedule and manage your tasks simply <br>
+with only a single line of command!
+With the efficacy of a calendar without its shortcomings, <br>
+TypeTask lets you organise your to-dos with ease so you can focus on your actual tasks. <br>
+TypeTask is especially good for you if: <br>

 > You want to do everything through a single line of command <br>
 > You want an application that works offline <br>